What is the Face Value in Share Market

 Share and bond certificates are issued by companies with a set value called the face value.
 This is determined by several factors and is most commonly assigned by the company.

 Face value, along with issue dates, class of shares, and other information, form part of the share certificates issued by companies selling shares in the stock market.
 From the perspective of a company, setting a face value is vital as it enables them to evaluate the cumulative value of the shares in their internal accounting.
 This face value of a share or bond is prominently marked on the certificate.
-For young investors in the market, understanding the face value of shares and bonds is a crucial part of stock trading.
+For young investors in the market, understanding the face value of stock and bonds is a crucial part of stock trading.

 Working of face value of shares